Discord

 botapplications.commands

 A Bot Permissions section will appear below.
-Enable:
+Enable at least:

 - Send Messages